alloc-init/crypto3/libs/math/docs/polynomial_recovery.md

 * square testing and square roots in a finite polynomial quotient field;
 * bounded rational reconstruction from a residue modulo a polynomial; and
-* one-call reconstruction of the fixed `X`-norm representation of an irreducible polynomial.
+* recovery of the fixed `X`-norm representation of an irreducible polynomial.

 Together they can recover representations of irreducible factors by the polynomial norm form

     P(X)^2 - X * Q(X)^2.

-The one-call operation owns the degree bounds and exact normalization for this norm equation.
+The recovery operation owns the degree bounds and exact normalization for this norm equation.
 The caller supplies the polynomial arithmetic context and the coefficient-field generator.

 ### Header map